jeffpar/pcjs.v1/blog/2014/09/30/README.md

 ### JSDoc

-I've taken a great deal of care to "[JSDoc](http://usejsdoc.org/)-ify" nearly all my JavaScript code, not because I want to be able to generate documentation (although that's something to think about), but because it's the only way to tell both Google's Closure Compiler and my IDE exactly what data types are passed around.
+Most of the PCjs code is documented with [JSDoc](http://usejsdoc.org/) annotations -- not because I want to be able to generate documentation (although that's something to think about), but because it's the only way to tell both the Closure Compiler and my IDE exactly what data types are passed around.
 The goals are to minimize the number of "code inspection" warnings in the IDE and produce warning-free compilations.

 In order to use the Closure Compiler's ADVANCED_OPTIMIZATIONS option and get maximum performance (and maximum "minification", a form of "uglification"), every function and its parameters needs to be fully typed; otherwise, the Compiler generates way too many warnings/errors -- at least, that was the case when I first started using it a couple of years ago.

-So, I've adopted a zero-tolerance policy for warnings: nothing gets checked in if the Closure Compiler generates even a single warning.
+I've adopted a zero-tolerance policy for warnings: nothing gets checked in if the Closure Compiler generates even a single warning.

-Unfortunately, I'm not sure the [JSDoc](http://usejsdoc.org/) folks and the [Closure Compiler](https://developers.google.com/closure/compiler/docs/js-for-compiler) are totally in sync on everything.
-And then there's [PhpStorm](http://www.jetbrains.com/phpstorm/webhelp/creating-jsdoc-comments.html), whose code inspections occasionally fail; sometimes a bogus code inspection warning can be fixed with some additional JSDoc @name or @class annotations, but not always.

-In any case, the subset of variable and function type declarations I use works pretty well across the board;
-I ignore code inspection warnings in the IDE, as long as they are clearly erroneous (or clearly innocuous).

-And finally, speaking of warnings, I've had to tell PhpStorm to "shut up" about a few:
+And finally, speaking of warnings, I've had to tell [PhpStorm](http://www.jetbrains.com/phpstorm/) to "shut up" about a few:

 - Unfiltered for…in loop
 - Bitwise operator usage